perfectblue/perfectblue.github.io/_posts/2024-12-07-SpongeBox-Bringing-Back-Linux-Logical-Bugs.md

 An interesting question comes up - what if we `open()` the `uid_map` and inherit it as an `stdout`/`stderr` FD to a privileged process?
 For example - by `execve()`-ing a suid binary?

-Specifically, we can exec `sudo` and also change `argv[0]` to be an arbitrary content, and if we fail with the password we can cause a partially controlled `write()` to that FD, by a privileged process!
+Specifically, we can exec `sudo` and also change `argv[0]` to be an arbitrary content, and if we fail with an incorrect password we can cause a partially controlled `write()` to that FD, by a privileged process!
-* It usually writes `sudo: 3 incorrect password attempts` or something like that. `sudo` is actually `argv[0]` - so if we change that, we have a partially controlled `write()`.
+* It usually writes `sudo: 3 incorrect password attempts` or something around that. `sudo` is actually `argv[0]` - so if we change that, we have a partially controlled `write()`.

 We can make that a more precise write, by coming up with creative primitives like `ulimit()`-s.
 But you get the idea...

-So is that going to work???
+So is that going to work...?

 #### Almost... but more permission checks 😔
 Turns out that for a short while, this was an actual [vulnerability](https://github.com/torvalds/linux/commit/6708075f104c3c9b04b23336bb0366ca30c3931b)!

-The way the solved it is by ALSO recording the permissions of the OPENER of the file - and during the `write()` there is a check that verifies that both the opener and the writer have the write permissions (`CAP_SYS_ADMIN` in the target user namespace).
+The way the kernel deverloeprs solved it is by ALSO recording the permissions of the OPENER of the file - and during the `write()` there is a check that verifies that both the opener and the writer have the correct permissions (`CAP_SYS_ADMIN` in the target user namespace).

 #### ⏩ Going back to the challenge: Leaking the `uid_map` fd
 So if you recall, we were wondering if it would even be interesting to leak the `uid_map` FD - and we just found out that IT IS INTERESTING, and that is because the OPENER of the `uid_map` in `setup_idmaps()` is a privileged (root) process!

-The next logical question is... can we leak the `uid_map` fd?
+The next logical question is... can we even leak the `uid_map` fd?

 #### 💡 **Primitive #4**: Leaking the FD!
 Well, we need to get the `write()` to fail, as writing to the `uid_map` is allowed only once (that makes sense too, the kernel devs don't want race conditions around ids...).